Nick Pace: Ultimate Fighting Championship

 In October 2010, World Extreme Cagefighting merged with the Ultimate Fighting Championship.
 As part of the merger, all WEC fighters were transferred to the UFC.

 Pace faced Will Campuzano on December 4, 2010 at The Ultimate Fighter: Team GSP vs. Team Koscheck Finale.
 Pace failed to make weight for the bout, so it was fought as a catchweight bout.
 Pace defeated Campuzano in the 3rd round with a pillory choke, which was the first time the submission was used in a professional mixed martial arts bout.
+However, despite the rare submission, Pace was ineligible for the Submission of the Night bonus due to missing weight, which instead went to Cody McKenzie.

 Pace was expected to face Michael McDonald on August 6, 2011 at UFC 133.
 However, Pace instead faced Ivan Menjivar at the event after McDonald was pulled from the bout to compete at UFC 130.
 Pace lost via unanimous decision (29-28, 29-28, 29-28).

 Pace faced Miguel Torres on November 19, 2011 at UFC 139 in a catchweight bout of 141 pounds after missing weight.
 Pace lost a decisive decision to Torres after three rounds.

 After losing to Torres, and missing weight for the second time in three fights, Pace was released from the promotion.